Longtime NFL reporter John Clayton dies after brief illness

 “We are very saddened to learn of the passing of John Clayton.
 He was a Pittsburgh media icon who covered the Steelers for over a decade in the 1970s and 1980s, and he continued to follow and report on the team even when he moved on to become one of the most respected NFL national reporters.
 Our thoughts are with his wife, Pat, during this difficult time.”

-Clayton is survived by Pat, herself a former sportswriter whom he met while working at The News Tribune, and sister Amy.
+Clayton is survived by Pat, herself a former newsroom clerk whom he met while working at The News Tribune, and sister Amy.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.